What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Tsukiji Outer Market food stall restaurant with seated patrons in Tokyo, Japan

-The freshest and best sushi restaurants in Tokyo are found at the Outer Market of the former Tsukiji Fish Market.
-That world-famous auction that took place inside the fish market for more than 80 years moved to a new location (Toyosu Wholesale Fish Market) in October 2018.
-However, the numerous sushi restaurants that cluster the lanes of the Outer Fish Market are still open for business.
+The world-famous auction that took place inside for more than 80 years moved to a new location in 2018.
+However, the numerous sushi restaurants that cluster the lanes are still open for business.

 Toriton Tokyo Solamachi